Put Your Hands Up (If You Feel Love): Release

-In a March 2011 interview with Perth Now, Minogue talked about her disappointment with the singles from Aphrodite:
+In a March 2011 interview with PerthNow, Minogue talked about her disappointment with the singles from Aphrodite:

 "It's confusing.
 I felt a little let down with my releases from Aphrodite,...
 I was caught out like a lot of artists were, with record companies figuring out how to do single releases these days.
 I remember doing a promo for one of the last singles and it just felt really old-fashioned.
 I'm pretty computer-savvy, something didn't feel right, but no one said anything to me."

 Because of her perceived failure of "Better than Today" and "Get Outta My Way", Minogue also announced there would be no more singles released from the album.
 Eventually, on 27 April 2011, Astralwerks (Minogue's North American record label) contravened her earlier statement regarding the end of single releases from the album, announcing that "Put Your Hands Up (If You Feel Love)" would be officially released as a digital single on 31 May 2011, later pushing the date back to 7 June 2011.
 Minogue's main label Parlophone Records then set release date for two extended plays for sale on 5 June 2011.
 The artwork for the digital bundles was unveiled on the day of the announcement of the single release.
 The gold body costume, like all the costumes for Minogue's Aphrodite World Tour, was designed by famed Italian designers Dolce & Gabbana and can be seen under several garments and costume changes during the show, as well as photo galleries of both the singer and the designers.

 "Put Your Hands Up" was notably remixed by former PWL Records remixer Pete Hammond.
 It is a part of a collection of remixes Hammond has made since 2008 ("Boyfriend") to emulate his works from his tenure at PWL.
 When asked in an interview with The Village Voice about the creation process for the remix, Hammond explained that he offered his services as reciprocation:

 "...
 [Part-time Pete Waterman Entertainment employee] Ian Usher had been badgering [Parlophone employee] Elias Christidis to do [a Minogue/Hammond remix], but nothing came of it.
 Out of the blue, I emailed [Christidis] saying, 'In return for the "Boyfriend" remix, which has given me a string of work for the past three years, I'll do you [a remix] for nothing.'
 It took me about two weeks to do it, from start to finish."

 He then continued about submitting the remix:

 "...
 [I] submitted [the remix] and then I heard nothing for a few weeks.
 I figured they didn't like it.
 I thought it sounded great, personally.
 And then I got word eventually from [Christidis] that they liked it and that they were going to take it out to serve to [Minogue] where she was on tour, to play it for her personally.
 Another two weeks went by and then I heard from [Christidis] saying, '[Minogue] absolutely loves it and wants to do a video and put it on her website.'."